Leopere/Lilypad-Proxy/README.md

-# GoLilypad-Connect Server Container
+# GoLilypad-Proxy Server Container
-This will create a Lilypad authentication server.
-This is the backbone of a Lilypad Network.
-Its what tells Proxies and Minecraft servers in a Lilypad network where to find each other.
+This will create a Lilypad proxy server.
+This is the front door of a Lilypad Network.
+Its what actually does the packet routing between the server and the player.
+You can run this temporarily without a Lilypad-Connect server running but no new players will be able to join your network.
+Nor will anyone be able to switch servers or communicate anything between servers (this includes Private messages or other plugin related communication).
+Your server will also appear to have a player count of 0 our of 0 slots without a Lilypad-Connect that this proxy instance can connect to.

 ## How-To
 Run via docker run

-    docker run -d chamuns/GoLilypad-Connect
+    docker run -d chamuns/GoLilypad-Proxy

 Run via docker-compose.yml